RAW Vs JPEG: Understanding The Key Differences Between The Formats: Which One Should You Choose?

 - JPEG format offers smaller file sizes for convenient storage and sharing of instantly usable images.
 It is suitable for situations where convenience and efficiency are prioritized over extensive post-processing.

 - The choice between shooting RAW vs JPEG depends on individual photography needs and preferences – prioritizing image quality and editing flexibility vs. convenience and ease of sharing.

 Combination of 3 RAW files to make a single HDR (High Dynamic Range) image. (-3, 0, +3)

 Understanding the Key Differences Between RAW and JPEG

 RAW vs JPEG files differ in terms of compression, image quality, dynamic range, colour accuracy, file size, and editing flexibility.

 Delving into the realm of image formats, one finds compression and processing to hold significant sway over your final photo’s look.

 A RAW image file format embodies an unfiltered representation of light data captured by the camera sensor; it’s an uncompressed format, unprocessed – raw in every sense.
-Conversely, JPEG files undergo substantial processing within the camera itself before they’re saved.
+Conversely, a JPEG undergoes substantial processing within the camera itself before it is saved.